 and will be

-your household and personal items through a shipping company, those items will also be inspected when they arrive (probably quite a long time after you do).
-To clear them from customs, you will need a good agent in Bolivia.
+your household and personal belongings through a shipping company, those items will also be inspected when they arrive (probably quite a long time after you do).
+To clear them from customs, you will need a good agent in Bolivia or should choose a Bolivian shipping company to transport your goods.
 You should also be aware you will be responsible for any import taxes on the total value of those goods, in some cases even if they are used, such as furniture, household electronics, jewelry, etc.